BT’s Complete Wi-Fi service gives you a guaranteed wi-fi signal in every room of your home, or £100 back.

 |Typically a more expensive solution, but now becoming more easily accessible to consumers.||Easier to purchase (e.g. on the high street), and typically a bit cheaper than mesh technology.|

 Where possible, we’d recommend using mesh networking technology.
-There are several key advantages of this over a range extender or repeater:
+There are several key advantages of using mesh technology over a simple range extender or repeater:

 - There’s just one network name and password for your entire home.
 This greatly simplifies the set-up of wi-fi on your devices.
-With a wi-fi repeater or range extender, you’ll need to set up multiple wi-fi networks, each with a different password on every device.
+With a wi-fi repeater or range extender, you’ll need to set up multiple wi-fi networks on every device you use (each one with a different network name and password).

 - There’s no need to have a wired connection between extenders.
 To avoid a slowdown in connection speed, some people use a wired connection from their router to their wi-fi repeater or range extender.
 This isn’t necessary when using mesh networking technology.

 - It’s easier to set-up a mesh wi-fi network.
-In general, it’s much easier to set-up a mesh wi-fi network, especially if you have multiple extenders.
-Most wi-fi range extenders and repeaters will require more manual configuration.
+In general, it’s much easier to set-up a mesh wi-fi network, especially when you have multiple extenders.
+Most wi-fi range extenders and repeaters require more manual configuration.

 Complete Wi-Fi is BT’s second mesh networking solution.
 Their first one launched in 2017 and was known as Whole Home Wi-Fi.
 The Complete Wi-Fi solution differs from Whole Home Wi-Fi in that your Smart Hub 2 is an integral part of the mesh network.
 Therefore, using Complete Wi-Fi with a single Wi-Fi Disc is equivalent to using Whole Home Wi-Fi with two discs.

-For more information about the Complete Wi-Fi service, please see BT’s official web page.
+For more information about the Complete Wi-Fi service, please see BT’s official website.